Function and Module#

 tvm::ffi::FunctionObj stores two call pointers in TVMFFIFunctionCell:

-cpp_call is used within the same DSO, where exceptions are thrown directly for better performance.
+safe_call: Used for cross-ABI function calls; intercepts exceptions and stores them in TLS.cpp_call: Used within the same DSO; exceptions are thrown directly for better performance.

 Important